Not quite pronounced the same. It's a difference between tapped 'r's and rolling 'r's.

 Same for me.
 Voice recognition software refuses to recogize"un" and "centuron" and the default options pop- up windows don't contain it.
 There full of spell and gramatical errors.
 This expends more of my time than if I had just typed in the answer, instesd of using this "time saving" technique.

-the one 'R' in "caro" should be lilted (have your toungue almost flap against your pallete like your about to pronounce the letter L), https://studyspanish.com/pronunciation/listen-and-repeat/letter_r
+The one 'R' in "caro" should be tapped (have your toungue almost flap against your pallete like your about to pronounce the letter L), https://studyspanish.com/pronunciation/listen-and-repeat/letter_r

 while the double 'RR' in "carro" should be rolled (this sound's a little harder to make, but might remind you of a purring cat or motorboat engine) https://studyspanish.com/pronunciation/listen-and-repeat/letter_rr